MakotoE/guess-the-eval/about.md

 You're currently in the GitHub repo containing the source code for [Guess the Eval](https://github.com/MakotoE/guess-the-eval).
 If you have feedback or suggestions for this project, please make an issue on this repo.
 Thanks!

+Mobile devices are not supported currently.
+The board is really wonky on my iPhone screen, and I don't know why.

 ## Positions database

 Thanks [The Week in Chess](https://theweekinchess.com/), for the PGNs.
 From the first 30 games of the World Rapid 2021 database, I choose two random positions each.